Ahren09/HOTHVI-Node/README.md

 11. Copy the code from `//Initialize Firebase` to `firebase.initializeApp(config)` (both lines included).
 12. Paste these lines after the previous code we wrote in `database.js`.

 After following these steps, we've done everything we need to setup Firebase for usage in our web app!
-Now we can learn how to use the firebase for storing information.
+Now we can learn how to store information.

 ## Another Note

 On top of being quick to set up, Firebase is supported by very thorough and readable documentation.
-For instance, every firebase-related thing I've explained so far can be found in the Firebase documentation on a single page [here](https://firebase.google.com/docs/admin/setup).
+For instance, almost everything I will talk about in this workshop can be found in the Firebase documentation on a single page [here](https://firebase.google.com/docs/database/web/read-and-write).
 There are many Firebase details, and I may not be able to cover them all in the time that we have.
 For anything you are not clear about, please read the documentation as it should be able to solve most of your issues.

 ## Writing Database Code